Characterizing all locally exponentially stabilizing controllers as a linear feedback plus learnable nonlinear Youla dynamics: Proof of Theorem

 Since all involved functions are $C^1$ and conditions $i)$, $ii)$ and $iii)$ ensure locally exponentially stability of the origin for the systems $\dot{x} = f(x)+g(x)Kx$, $\dot{e}=s(e)$ and $\dot{q}=f_q(q,0,0)$ respectively, the converse Lyapunov theorem \cite[Theorem 4.14]{khalil2002nonlinear} implies that there exist positive constants $\rho$, $c_1$, $c_2$, $c_3$ and $c_4$ and functions $V_x:B^{n}_\rho \mapsto \mathbb{R}$, $V_e:B^n_\rho \mapsto \mathbb{R} $ and $V_q:B^{n_q}_\rho \mapsto \mathbb{R} $, where $B^n_\rho = \{x\in \mathbb{R}^n|~\norm{x}\leq \rho\}$\footnote{The radii of the balls could be different, so we consider a smallest common radius $\rho>0$ for simplicity.} and $B^{n_q}_\rho = \{q \in \mathbb{R}^{n_q}|~\norm{q}\leq \rho\}$ satisfying $\norm{h_q(q,0,0)}\leq L\norm{q}$ and

 Furthermore, $\norm{g(x)}\leq G$ for all $x \in B^n_\rho$.
 Also, by property $\emph{iv)}$ and the $C^1$ assumptions we have that, for all $(x,e) \in B^n_\rho$ there exists a constant $L$ such that

-where $L$ is taken as the worst-case value among the three inequalities.
+where we used the fact that $\|D(x)\|\leq 1$ for all $x \in \mathbb{R}^n$ and $L$ is taken as the worst-case value among the three inequalities.
 We proceed to compute the time derivatives of $V_x$, $V_e$ and $V_q$ over the trajectories of the closed-loop system.
 By exploiting the above upperbounds and the expression \eqref{eq:CL_x_proof}, we deduce that within $B^n_\rho$:

 and by applying Young's inequality $ab \leq \frac{\epsilon}{2}a^2+\frac{1}{2 \epsilon}b^2$ with $a = \norm{x}$, $b=c_4GL(2\norm{e}+\norm{q})$ and $\epsilon = c_3$, we conclude

 By \eqref{eq:CL_e_proof} we have that $\dot{V}_e(e) \leq -c_3 \norm{e}^2$ within $B^n_\rho$, and analogously to above, we deduce that within $B^{n_q}_\rho$: